junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Why are you here again?"
 He's halfway poking a monster's brain, electrical pod in his gloved hand, blood stains on his apron.

 "I need to find the Purgatory.
-NOW."
+NOW!"
 Cas sterns.

 "Great!
 That makes the two of us."
 Crowley makes his voice sounds cheerful.
 "Then why don't you go ahead with your whatever quest and bring me more Alphas, we'll figure that out soon."